vpon-sdk/vpon-sdk.github.io/en/web/web-native.en.md

 2. Set up Name, Size, and other items for the ad unit.
 3. Generate publisher tag

+>**Note:** `Fluid` is not available for Vpon Web SDK currently, please choose the ad size that you would like to display on the site.

 Select an ad unit, click "GENERATE TAGS" to generate publisher tag.
 <img src="{{site.imgurl}}/WebAdManager_19.png" alt="" class="width-600" />
 Choose "Google Publisher Tag" as tag type.